BobbyBriQz/whitelist_dapp/README.md

 - apply for a spot on the whitelist
 - opt out of the whitelist
 - display the number of whitelisted devs

+Link to deployed dapp can be found [here](https://whitelist-dapp-theta-six.vercel.app/) [Rinkeby network]